neurospin-projects/2022_cambroise_surfaugment/README.md

 data.
 Then, you must provide each script the path to these data setting the `--datadir` parameter.
 The data folder must contains at least 8 files:
-- **surface-lh_data.npy**: an array with 2 dimensions, the first corresponding to the subjects, the second to the different metric for each ROI.
+- **surface-lh_data.npy**: an array with 3 dimensions, the first corresponding to the subjects, the second to the mesh vertices and the last for the different metrics.
 - **surface-lh_subjects.npy**: the list of subjects with the same ordering as in the previous file.
-- **surface-rh_data.npy**: an array with 2 dimensions, the first corresponding to the subjects, the second to the different metric for each ROI.
+- **surface-rh_data.npy**: an array with 3 dimensions, the first corresponding to the subjects, the second to the mesh vertices and the last for the different metrics.
 - **surface-rh_subjects.npy**: the list of subjects with the same ordering as in the previous file.
 - **metadata.tsv**: a table containing the metadata.
 It must contain at least